2015 Thalys train attack: Investigations

 Separate official investigations were launched by the governmental authorities of France, Spain, and Belgium.
-In addition, Thalys International has launched their own internal investigation.
+In addition, Thalys International launched their own internal investigation.

 French and Spanish investigations

-On 21 August, the anti-terrorist section of the French public prosecutor's office in Paris took over the investigation based on "the arms used, the events that unfolded, and the context."
+On 21 August, the anti-terrorist section of the French public prosecutor's office in Paris took over the investigation on the basis of "the arms used, the events that unfolded, and the context."

 In view of the gravity of the acts he was accused of, the suspect was placed in custody for a period which could be extended to 96 hours.
-According to the police, based on the modus operandi the attack resembled a terrorist attack.
+According to the police, from the modus operandi, the attack resembled a terrorist attack.

 A Spanish police spokesman said that the suspect's parents' house in Algeciras had been searched.

 In the aftermath of the November 2015 attacks in Paris, it was reported that Abdelhamid Abaaoud was under investigation by French police as a possible link to the Thalys attack.

 On 14 February 2018, French police arrested a Moroccan citizen in Paris who was suspected of involvement in the attack.
 The man was travelling from his home in Spain to Belgium at the time of his arrest.